atlasgong/mindvista/CONTRIBUTING.md

 git commit -m "cms: fix ts errors in (payload)"
 ```

+Ensure you add a message if an upgrade was actually made (i.e. the version changed).

 ## PostgreSQL Backups with AWS S3

 Originally set up with [these instructions](https://joshstrange.com/2024/04/26/nightly-postgres-backups-via-github-actions/) on Friday, January 17, 2025.